opencord/cord/docs/quickstart_physical.md

 ```
 On the head node, run
 ```
-ssh karaf@onos-cord-1 -p 8101
+ssh onos@onos-cord -p 8102
 ```
-(password is karaf)
+(password is 'rocks')
 and then in the ONOS CLI, run
 ```
 cordvtn-node-init <compute-node-name>
 ```
-(name is something like creamy-vegetable)
+(name is something like "sturdy-baseball")

 ## Post Deployment Configuration of the ONOS Fabric